Incident Types

 Delete Incident Types

 Deleting Incident Types is not supported.
-You can disable an Incident Type, which will make it unavailable to responders when selecting a type on an incident, by following the steps below.
+You can disable an Incident Type by following the steps below.
+This will make it unavailable to responders when selecting a type on an incident.

 1. Navigate to Incidents Incident Types and select any child of the Base Incident type.